BirjuVachhani/birju.dev/content/posts/retrieve-location-in-just-3-lines-android.md

 {{< figure src="/assets/images/location-disable-dialog.png" alt="Location Disabled Dialog" caption="Location Disabled Dialog" >}}

 This dialog is also configurable.
-If you want to change the dialog texts, you can use `Locus.configure()` function.
+If you want to change the dialog texts, you can use `Locus.configure{}` block.

 ```kotlin
 Locus.configure {